pzheng16/pzheng16.github.io/_posts/2020-03-10-Interview-Questions.md

-**Function call mechanism will impact performance** **A little time needed for function call/return** Memory also required for stack; implications on recursion In a multi-threaded program, each thread has its own runtime stack, introducing some complexity'
+**Function call mechanism will impact performance** **A little time needed for function call/return** Memory also required for stack; implications on recursion In a multi-threaded program, each thread has its own runtime stack, introducing some complexity